b0vengan/react_native_restate/README_Installs.md

 8. Modify the tailwind.config.js file
 9. Create 'global.css' in the app folder and modify it
 10. Create 'babel.config.js' in the root and modify it
-11. Run 'npx expo customize metro.config.js'
+11. Run 'npx expo customize metro.config.js' and modify it
+12. Create 'nativewind-env.d.ts' in the root and modify it
+13. Update tailwind.config.js and metro.config.js so CSS is imported correctly

+STYLES

+1. Add all the assets
+2. Update app.json
+3. Update \_layout.tsx in app
+4. Update tailwind.config.js
+5. Create 'image.d.ts' in the root and modify it